 The dramatic Slieve League cliffs and mountains have become the starting point for the Irish leg of the International Applachian Trail, an extension to the original route stretching from Georgia to Maine and then on to Newfoundland.
 And what more spectacular setting could you have for such a renowned trail linking two pieces of land separated by thousands of kilometers of ocean?

-1½ km (1 mile) south from Carrick.
+of Teileann, 1½ km (1 mile) south from Carrick.
 Then take the narrow lane (signposted to the Bunglass Cliffs) that climbs steeply to the top of the cliffs.
 The mountain looks deceptively easy from the back (the inaccessible point borders the Atlantic), but once the fog rolls in, the footing can be perilous.
 If you want to take in this thrilling perspective—presuming you're hardy and careful—walk along the difficult coastal path from Teilann: not for the dizzily squeamish.
 The cliffs have been made more accessible by widening the road to the top and enhancing it with parking lots, turnouts, fencing, and an information panel as part of the Donegal Interpretative Project, the first of its kind anywhere in Ireland.
 A viewing point over the sea cliffs ensures visitors can appreciate one of the finest panoramas in Europe in safety.
+The designation of the Slieve League Cliffs as one of the leading Signature Discovery Points on the Wild Atlantic Way means you may have to share the stunning views.

 Teilann, Co.
 Donegal, Ireland